n0Oo0Oo0b/pseudo-interpreter/README.md

 ## How to run

-Execute the `cambridgeScript` directory with python 3.11 or above.
+Execute with `python3 -m cambridgeScript` in the repository root.
+Python 3.11+ required (tested on 3.11.0).
 The script to execute will be read from stdin.